By Janelle Durham, MSW, LCCE

 - It may be the pregnant person who is disabled or it may be the partner.
 Assume unless told otherwise that both people want to be as involved and participatory as possible given their physical limitations.

 Families with disabilities are moving through life just as other people do.
 They get pregnant, birth and raise children while living with their physical or mental limitations all the time.
 They are the best expert on themselves and what their needs are.
 They know how they would like to be accommodated if anything is required.

 Don’t be afraid to reach out privately to connect and be sure that you can support them fully in getting the most out of your childbirth education classes.
 Check in from time to time to adjust what you are doing if needed.

 Providing a welcoming and appropriate learning environment and topics will allow them and all families to leave your class secure in their ability to birth and parent to the best of their ability.

 About Janelle Durham

-Janelle Durham, MSW, LCCE.
-Janelle has taught childbirth preparation, breastfeeding, and newborn care for 14 years.
-She trains childbirth educators for the Great Starts program at Parent Trust for Washington Children, and teaches young families through Bellevue College’s Parent Education program.
-She is a co-author of Pregnancy, Childbirth, and the Newborn and writes blogs/websites on: pregnancy & birth; breastfeeding and newborn care; and parenting toddlers & preschoolers.
-Contact Janelle and learn more at www.janelledurham.com
+Janelle Durham, MSW, LCCE has taught childbirth preparation, breastfeeding, and newborn care for 18 years.
+She trains childbirth educators for the Great Starts program at Parent Trust for Washington Children and teaches young families through Bellevue College’s Parent Education program.
+She is a co-author of Pregnancy, Childbirth, and the Newborn and writes blogs/websites on childbirth education; parenting toddlers & preschoolers, and teaching science to ages 3 - 7.
+Contact Janelle and learn more.